hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 Note that the `swim` method is in two classes: `Dog` and `Fish`.
 Assuming that they have the same implementation, we would like to provide that method in one place, perhaps in a class.
 However, where can we move it?
 Some programming languages allow classes to inherit from multiple classes, a functionality known as multiple inheritance.
 JavaScript doesn't support **multiple inheritance**, so a class can only inherit from one class.

-To be clear, when we say that an object can only have one prototype or that a class can only inherit from one class, we don't mean that the object or class can't inherit from an entire chain of prototypes or classes.
-It's perfectly acceptable for a `Whale` class to inherit from a `Mammal` class, which in turn inherits from an `Animal` class, which again inherits from the built-in `Object` type.
-Some students see this as multiple inheritance, but it is not: each object or class inherits directly from a single thing, so it is **single inheritance**.
-The chain of prototypes or superclasses merely comes along for the ride.

-### 8.2 Mix-ins
+### 8.2 Mixins

-Enter JavaScript mix-ins – a pattern that adds methods and properties from one object to another.
-It's not delegation with prototypes; the mix-in pattern merely copies the properties of one object to another with `Object.assign` or some similar technique.
-We've already seen a mix-in at work in our first OO implementation of Rock Paper Scissors where we mixed in objects returned by `createPlayer` with `createHuman` and `createComputer`.
+Enter JavaScript mixins – a pattern that adds methods and properties from one object to another.
+It's not delegation with prototypes; *the mixin pattern merely copies the properties of one object to another with `Object.assign` or some similar technique.*

 For now, we're concerned with objects that can, in principle, belong to multiple and distinct types.
 For instance, in the bird world, there are birds that can swim and birds that can fly, but there are also birds that can't swim and birds that can't fly.
 Some birds can even do both.